 Make sure you have all the ingredients measured, and all utensils ready before you start.

-See post for troubleshooting tips.
+See blog post for troubleshooting tips.

 I’ll be back soon with a recipe so you can use your lightly salted caramel sauce to make a so-delicious-you-won’t-believe-how-easy-it-is dessert.